 Free

-The very urban Yoyogi Park is known more for general gatherings and bazaars than its flora.
-That said, it has about 600 cherry trees, including an early blooming variety that’s a darker shade of pink than the Somei-Yoshino (the most common kind of cherry blossom you see in Japan and very pale).
+The urban Yoyogi Park is known more for general gatherings and bazaars than its flora.
+That said, it has about 600 cherry trees, including an early-blooming variety that’s a darker shade of pink than the pale Somei-yoshino (the most common kind of cherry blossom you see in Japan).

-Use our full guide to Yoyogi Park to help plan your outing.
+Check out our mega guide to Yoyogi Park to help plan your outing.

 9. Koishikawa Kōrakuen: Best place in Tokyo to see weeping cherry blossoms